 Corrections: Please note that the cuneiform tablet image (UET 6/2 169 rev.) of Plate 16 in the book does not match the reference UET 6/2 132 obv. in the caption below.
 Also, the reference on the first line of the caption should be 'LSU 360-86a' instead of 'LSU 357-87'.
 Please cllck this link to access the correct cuneiform tablet image (UET 6/2 132 obv.) and the revised caption.

-- Historical Consciousness and the Use of the Past in the Ancient World (3000 BC - AD 600), ed.
-Y S Chen, John Baines, Henriette van der Blom, and Tim Rood (in progress).
+- Historical Consciousness and the Use of the Past in the Ancient World, ed.
+John Baines, Henriette van der Blom, Yi Samuel Chen and Tim Rood.
+Sheffield: Equinox, 2019 (forthcoming).

 Article in an Edited Volume:

 - “Major Literary Traditions Involved in the Making of Mesopotamian Flood Traditions.”
 In Opening Heaven’s Floodgates: The Genesis Flood Narrative, Its Contexts and Reception, ed.
 Jason M. Silverman, 159–208.
 Piscataway, NJ: Gorgias, 2013.